Falcons choose stability: Quinn, Dimitroff to remain in 2020 - WHIZ News

 McKay stressed that Quinn and Dimitroff will continue to make the personnel decisions, with the coach retaining the final say over the 53-man roster.

-But McKay agreed to Blank’s request that he become a visible presence at the Falcons training complex, which means he’ll be on hand at least four days a week.
+But McKay agreed to Blank’s request that he become a visible presence at the Falcons training complex, which means he’ll be on hand at least four days a week to work with Quinn and Dimitroff.

 Quinn clearly saved his job with a 5-2 record over the second half of the season, including the current three-game winning streak.